-All Our Kin's Board is composed of 10 voting members and two nonvoting members (representatives from the family child care network); in addition, we have a four-member Advisory Board.
-The Board convenes four times a year, with an average attendance percentage of 70 percent.
+All Our Kin's Board is composed of 10 voting members and three nonvoting members (representatives from the family child care network); in addition, we have a four-member Advisory Board.
+The Board convenes four times a year, with an average attendance percentage of 68 percent.
 Board committees include Development, Budget and Finance, Program and Personnel, Financial/Audit and Strategic Growth.
 Although All Our Kin’s executive director is not a voting member of the Board, the organization’s directors are present at all meetings and their input is greatly valued by the Board.
 The Board conducts an annual performance review of the executive director and conducts a quarterly review of All Our Kin’s financial reports.
 The Board annually reviews progress towards benchmarks aligned with All Our Kin's growth plan.
 The Board: articulates values and mission, and sets standards, controls, and policies; ensures that the organization is relevant to the community through processes that monitor the external environment and define vision, direction, and strategy; defines and monitors key areas of performance compared to short- and long-range strategy, assesses results, and ensures that steps are taken for continuous quality improvement; ensures that the financial structure is adequate for current priorities, long-range strategy, and sustainability; ensures that adequate risk management is in place; determines eligibility for Board membership, assures proper recruitment of candidates, elects members and officers, and assures proper orientation and monitoring of Board members; defines and enforces parameters of the Board's work including its committees and the role and performance of the individual Board member; appraises the performance of the executive director and sets compensation; ensures compliance with relevant laws and regulations affecting the organization; asks strategic questions and provides candid advice and perspective.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.